osherjacobs/LabWork_Findings/scheduled-task-persistence-detection.md

 | Defense Evasion: Impair Defenses | T1562.001 |
 | Execution: PowerShell | T1059.001 |
 | Lateral Movement: Remote Services | T1021 |

 ---

+*Lab environment.
+All credentials redacted.
+Do not use against systems you do not own or have explicit written permission to test.*

+---
 <img width="1608" height="784" alt="MoneySHotALERTS25032026" src="https://github.com/user-attachments/assets/98a14490-f41b-45b5-a2f4-a0d6970e5b9a" />